Reed-CompBio/spras/docs/tutorial/advanced.rst

 For each pathway, evaluation can be run independently of any parameter selection method (the ground truth-based evaluation without parameter selection idea) to directly inspect precision and recall for each reconstructed network from a given dataset.

 .. image:: ../_static/images/pr-per-pathway-nodes.png
-   :alt: description of the image
+   :alt: Precision and recall computed for each pathway and visualized on a scatter plot
-   :width: 400
+   :width: 600
    :align: center

 .. raw:: html